SabrinaJewson/toon.rs/examples/README.md

 - [Counter](counter.rs): A counter that can be incremented by pressing space.
 - [Stopwatch](stopwatch.rs): A simple stopwatch.
 - [Dev](dev.rs): An example using Toon's developer tools functionality.
-- [Events](events.rs): A program that displays all the terminal's events, for experimenting and testing purposes.
+- [Events](events.rs): A program that displays all the user's inputs, for experimenting and testing purposes.